 The Filter Mediator closely resembles the "If-else" control structure.

-In this case, the Filter condition remains the same and the succeeded messages will be mediated using the the set of mediators enclosed in the "then" element in sequence, while failed messages will be mediated using the set of Mediators enclosed in the "else" element in sequence.
+In this case, the Filter condition remains the same.
+The messages that match the filter criteria will be mediated using the set of mediators enclosed in the

-Source- XPath expression to locate the value which matches the regular expression that you can define below.
+The expression to locate the value that matches the regular expression that you can define in the Regex parameter.

 In this example, the Filter will get the